 Starting at the pretty, rural village of Burpham, this walk heads straight up into the undulating scenery of the South Downs.
 The route gently climbs for the first mile or two along a farm track, then follows well-surfaced paths through folds in the hills, offering fantastic views throughout.
 The last third descends down towards the River Arun and skirts water meadows before looping back into Burpham.
-There are no stiles on this walk and there is hardly any mud even in winter.

 Start / finish

 Stiles / road crossings

 No stiles / no road crossings